 The Doctor of Podiatric Medicine program is designed to be completed in four (4) years of full-time study.
-The requirements for the degree must be completed in a maximum of six enrolled academic years in program.
-Students who are unable to meet the 6-year time limit for the DPM program may be subject to administrative withdrawal.
+The requirements for the degree must be completed in a maximum of six (6) enrolled academic years in program as noted in CPME 120 Standard and Requirements for Accrediting Colleges of Podiatric Medicine of the Council of Podiatric Medical Education.
+Students who are unable to meet the six (6) year time limit for the DPM program will be referred to the Student Performance Committee and may be subject to administrative withdrawal.